Elvis10ten/notes/src/2025-1a-nand-to-tetris.md

 | $-2 + 3 = 1$ (represented as $1$ in binary)  | $6 + 3 \bmod 8 = 1$ (the two's complement representation of $1$)  |

 ---
-The <mark>two's complement system has the following advantages</mark> over other systems for representing signed numbers:
+The <bmark>two's complement system has the following advantages</bmark> over other systems for representing signed numbers:

 1. The fundamental arithmetic operations of addition, subtraction, and multiplication are identical to those for unsigned binary numbers (as long as the inputs are represented in the same number of bits as the output, and any overflow beyond those bits are discarded from the result).